OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 Binary blobs are stored directly at the `/resources/{resourceId}` URI.
 Only the reserved and required JSON resource keys, e.g., `_id`, `_rev`, `_meta`, exist beyond that.
-They can be access directly by adding their name as a suffix to the of the resource URI or by using the `view` parameter to expand them and therefore resulting in a `Multipart/mixed` response.
+They can be access directly by adding their name as a suffix to the resource URI or by using the `view` parameter to expand them, resulting in a `Multipart/mixed` response.

 #### JSON Document